louismullie/temp-data/markdown_final/da8e4cde-14d7-40ac-8c23-7cb980dacaae.md

 The following constitutes key background information on cellulitis:

-- Definition: Cellulitis is an acute bacterial infection of the deep dermis and subcutaneous tissue.
+- **Definition**: Cellulitis is an acute bacterial infection of the deep dermis and subcutaneous tissue.
-- Pathophysiology: Cellulitis is primarily caused by β-hemolytic Streptococci and S. aureus.
+- **Pathophysiology**: Cellulitis is primarily caused by β-hemolytic Streptococci and S. aureus.
-- Epidemiology: The incidence of non-purulent lower extremity cellulitis is 176.6 per 100,000 persons in the US.
+- **Epidemiology**: The incidence of non-purulent lower extremity cellulitis is 176.6 per 100,000 persons in the US.
-- Disease course: After a breach in the skin causes the entry of pathogens into the dermis, the release of bacterial toxins and other inflammatory mediators results in dermal edema, lymphatic dilation, bulla formation and regional lymphadenopathy.
+- **Disease course**: After a breach in the skin causes the entry of pathogens into the dermis, the release of bacterial toxins and other inflammatory mediators results in dermal edema, lymphatic dilation, bulla formation and regional lymphadenopathy.
 Untreated infection may progress to bacteremia and systemic inflammatory response syndrome.
-- Prognosis and risk of recurrence: Approximately 17% of patients with acute cellulitis are unresponsive to initial treatment, and the risk of treatment failure is highest in obese patients.
+- **Prognosis and risk of recurrence**: Approximately 17% of patients with acute cellulitis are unresponsive to initial treatment, and the risk of treatment failure is highest in obese patients.
 Recurrence of cellulitis occurs in approximately 14% and 45% cases within 1 year and 3 years, respectively.

 ---